 What is Craniosacral Therapy?

 Working in this way helps address the ‘bigger picture’ of health.
 Many of the problems we see in clinic arise when we can no longer keep adapting and compensating to the stresses of life; the more flexible and resilient our system, the better we feel.
-And speaking of feeling – another important aspect of CST is exploring how we feel.
-This can be tricky if you’re not used to or have difficulty connecting with your body.
-This is a gift of the work, and one that the therapist will guide you through – we can learn to change behaviours when we can really feel what’s happening.
+And speaking of feeling – another important aspect of cst is exploring how we feel.
+This can be tricky if you’re not used to or have difficulty connecting with your body – a skill the therapist will guide you through.

-Upledger and biodynamic craniosacral therapy are available at the clinic; our therapist is qualified in both, she also integrates physiotherapy where appropriate, providing what is just right for you.
+Upledger & biodynamic craniosacral therapy are available at the clinic; our therapist is qualified in both, she also integrates physiotherapy where appropriate, providing what is just right for you.

 Who delivers the therapy?

 Sue Watson.
 Read more about her here.